Insolvency of Debtor Sample Clauses

 AutoNDA by SimpleDocs

 Insolvency of Debtor.
-If Debtor becomes insolvent or is adjudicated bankrupt or files a petition for reorganization, arrangement, composition or similar relief or is the subject of any other Insolvency Proceeding (as defined in the Loan Agreement) under any present or future provision of the United States Bankruptcy Code, the Hong Kong Legal Requirements relating to insolvency (including but not limited to Companies Ordinance (Cap 32), the Companies (Winding Up) Rules (Cap 32H) and the Bankruptcy Ordinance (Cap 6) or equivalent Legal Requirements in any other jurisdiction, or if such a petition is filed involuntarily against any Debtor, and in any such proceeding part or all of any Indebtedness or Obligations under the Loan Agreement are terminated or rejected or any obligation of Debtor is modified or abrogated, or if Debtor's Obligations are otherwise avoided for insolvency, bankruptcy or any similar reason, Debtor irrevocably agrees that its liability hereunder shall not thereby be affected or modified and such liability shall continue in full force and effect as if no such action or proceeding had occurred.
-This Agreement shall continue to be effective or be reinstated, as the case may be, if any payment on the Obligations is required to be returned by Lender upon the insolvency, bankruptcy or reorganization of Debtor, or otherwise, as though such payment had not been made.
+If Debtor becomes insolvent or is adjudicated bankrupt or files a petition for reorganization, arrangement, composition or similar relief under any present or future provision of the United States Bankruptcy Code or equivalent legislation in any other jurisdiction, or if such a petition is filed involuntarily against Debtor (or any other obligor under the Loan Agreement), and in any such proceeding part or all of any indebtedness or obligations under the Loan Agreement are terminated or rejected or any obligation of Debtor (or any other obligor under the Loan Agreement) is modified or abrogated, or if any Debtor’s (or any other obligor’s under the Loan Agreement) obligations are otherwise avoided for insolvency, bankruptcy or any similar reason, Debtor irrevocably agrees that its liability hereunder shall not thereby be affected or modified and such liability shall continue in full force and effect as if no such action or proceeding had occurred.
+This Agreement shall continue to be effective or be reinstated, as the case may be, if any payment on the Obligations is required to be returned by PFG upon the insolvency, bankruptcy or reorganization of Debtor (or any other obligor under the Loan Agreement), or otherwise, as though such payment had not been made.

 Insolvency of Debtor.
 Other than to the extent permitted under the Principal Finance Documents, the Debtor must not, until the Secured Indebtedness has been paid in full and the Secured Party is of the opinion that no payment of that money is or is likely to become void, voidable or otherwise unenforceable or refundable: